mandober/cs-debrief/math/10_category-theory/functors.md

 # Functors

 Functors, or **function objects**, are similar to function pointers, and can be used in similar ways.
 A functor is an object of a class type that implements the function-call operator, allowing the object to be used within expressions using the same syntax as a function call.
 Functors are more powerful than simple function pointers, being able to contain their own data values, and allowing the programmer to emulate closures.
-They are also used as callback functions if it is necessary to use a member function as a callback function.[4]
+They are also used as callback functions if it is necessary to use a member function as a callback function.

 Many "pure" object-oriented languages do not support function pointers.
 Something similar can be implemented in these kinds of languages, though, using references to interfaces that define a single method (member function).
 CLI languages such as C# and Visual Basic .NET implement type-safe function pointers with delegates.